prodigyfi/dci-cli/README.md

   - `withdrawMultipleVaults --vault <vault address> [--bypassCheck]`: Withdraw multiple vaults with same trading pair and expiry
   - `lpWithdrawMultipleVaults --vault <vault address> [--bypassCheck]`: Withdraw multiple vaults by the LP with same trading pair and expiry
   - `showConfig`: display settings
-  - `listAllVaults --address <LP address>`: List all vaults that created by the LP
+  - `listAllVaults --address <LP address> [--start <start index>] [--count <number of vaults>]`: List vaults created by the LP.
+With no extra flags the command returns every deployed vault owned by the address.
+    - `start` is a zero-based index of the first vault to inspect; `count` is how many consecutive vaults to read from that index.
+    - Leave `start` unset but pass `--count N` to fetch the latest `N` vaults: `listAllVaults --address <LP> --count 20`.
+    - Specify both to page through history, e.g. `listAllVaults --address <LP> --start 200 --count 50`.
   - `showVault --vault <vault address>`: display vault parameters

 ## Create vaults in batch using `batch_runner.ts`